Siblings – the definition that comprises love, strife, competition, and forever friends.

 1. Siblings Rivalry

-With a loving sibling bond comes to the most dangerous yet vital thing called “Siblings Rivalry.”
+With a loving sibling bond comes the most dangerous yet vital thing called “Siblings Rivalry.”
 Although disputes, conflicts, and feuds sometimes seem to be a World War, the effects are never long-lasting.
-These fights usually start over some broken study table, snatching the remote control or even a pen worth a few pennies.
+These fights usually start over some broken study table, snatching the remote control, or even a pen worth a few pennies.
 Studies have shown that siblings are more likely to fight every ten minutes they are together.
 These conflicts as well arise from positive envy.

 2. A Constant Struggle for Parent’s Favor

 We do whatever we can to draw our parents’ attention towards us.
 With more siblings, it automatically becomes a challenge.
 Because someone is always smart or funny or athletic, parents exacerbate these situations.
-As gender equality starts at home, parents should also not exhibit favouritism.
+As gender equality starts at home, parents should also not exhibit favoritism.

 3. They are Compared

 People around us love to compare everyone with their so-called standards.
-When you have a sibling, who is better in sports, academic and is also a responsible one, you hear all the criticism in the world, especially when you are a middle or younger sibling.
+When you have a sibling, who is better in sports, academics and is also a responsible one, you hear all the criticism in the world, especially when you are a middle or younger sibling.

 4. They Misuse Each Other